Yellow storage boxes on shelving

 Open Up Staff Communication

-Have an accountability process integrated directly into your dispensary inventory management audit.
-Let team members reach out privately in some way if they have any issues or concerns they'd like to address about inventory.
+Have an accountability process integrated directly into your inventory management audit.
+Let team members reach out privately in some way if they have any issues or concerns they'd like to address about dispensary inventory.

 The more open and together your store feels about its product and business, the fewer discrepancies and miscounts you will have to cover.